 How do you say do you speak Italian in Italian to groups of people

-There’s one more way of asking do you speak Italian in Italian, and that’s the plural form of the question.
+There’s another way to ask do you speak Italian in Italian, and that’s the plural form of the question.

-Yet again, let me show you the present conjugation for parlare.
+Again, let me show you the present tense conjugation for parlare.

 The plural you in Italian is voi.
-So let’s say there’s a group of students whom you want to ask do you speak Italian in Italian.
+So let’s say there’s a group of students and you want to ask them do you speak Italian in Italian.
 You can either use the formula we’ve just seen, is there anyone…?
 OR you can ask…

 Do you speak Italian? (plural)